On This Page: [hide]

 Assignment Design: Long-Term Approaches

-Teach with ChatGPT
+Teach with GenAI

 Ask students to analyze the output of the AI for a question that could easily be asked as part of an assignment.
 In the analysis, see if students can differentiate the output with something that a human would produce.
 For example: